-[Include representations required by this ASRE (paragraph 40) and those relevant to the entity.
+[Include representations required by this ASRE (paragraph 42) and those relevant to the entity.
 Such representations may include the following examples.]

-- 1. We have made available to you all financial records and related data, other information, explanations and assistance necessary for the conduct of the review. - 2.
-We have disclosed to you the results of our assessment of the risk that the Accounts Receivable Aged Trial Balance as at 31 December 20XX may be materially misstated as result of fraud.
+- We have made available to you all financial records and related data, other information, explanations and assistance necessary for the conduct of the review. - We have disclosed to you the results of our risk assessment that the Accounts Receivable Aged Trial Balance may be materially misstated as result of fraud.